djbpitt/xstuff/hierarchy/README.md

 David J. Birnbaum (<http://www.obdurodon.org>)

-This document is part of <https://github.com/djbpitt/xstuff/tree/master/hierarchy>.

 ## Abstract

 This report describes two different situations where we use XSLT to _flatten_ or _raise_ XML hierarchies.
-In Case #1 we have overlapping hierarchies, one of which is initially encoded with regular XML start- and end-tags and the other which is encoded with empty milestone tags.
+In Case #1 we have overlapping hierarchies, one of which is initially encoded with regular XML start- and end-tags and the other with empty milestone tags.
 In Case #2, we flatten all markup and then raise it again (completely or selectively); in this case there is no overlap, since the starting point is well-formed XML.

 ## Terminology